Orangeliquid/SOCRA-Testing/README.md

 # SOCRA Testing

-SOCRA Testing is a Streamlit front-end application that allows users to practice multiple-choice questions similar to those found on the Society of Clinical Research Associates (SOCRA) certification.
+SOCRA Testing is a Streamlit front-end application that allows users to practice multiple choice questions similar to those found on the Society of Clinical Research Associates (SOCRA) certification.
 The app offers tests of varying lengths: 5, 10, 15, 20, 30, or 50 questions.

 After each question, the application immediately evaluates the answer and tracks statistics such as the total questions answered and total correct answers.
 Once the test is completed, users can review each question, see whether they answered it correctly or incorrectly, and view the correct answer.
 These statistics, along with detailed information about the SOCRA certification, are displayed on the landing page.